Genymobile/scrcpy/README.md

 To turn it back on, press `Ctrl`+`Shift`+`o` (or `POWER`, `Ctrl`+`p`).

-It can be useful to also prevent the device to sleep:
+It can also be useful to prevent the device from sleeping:

 ```bash
 scrcpy --turn-screen-off --stay-awake